stormaw07/stormmmmmmmm/README.md

 - Some of my prior coding projects are:
 - A text-based story game coded in python with multiple choice that lead to different outcomes
 - Multiple websites made in HTML, CSS and JavaScript
-- A 2D top-down game im currently working on, using Godot for programming and Asperite for art
+- A 2D top-down game, using Godot for programming and Asperite for art